NancyMary/JenkinsDemo/README.md

 # JenkinsDemo
-Hello There , Good Evening!!creting this to demo on SCM polling
+Hello There , Good Evening!!creting this to demo on SCM polling...